 You may need to extend the penis with one hand in order to roll the sheath on smoothly.
 Secure the sheath by firmly holding it in place for a few seconds.
 The warmth of the hand will help activate the adhesive.

 When the sheath is in place it can be attached to a drainage bag.
 Once again there are many to choose from and samples are available upon request.
 Leg bags should be worn on the inside of the leg to aid drainage.

-Removal and changing
+Removing and changing urinary sheaths

 The sheath should be gently rolled off and the penis washed thoroughly again.
 Once the sheath has been removed it should be disposed of in a disposal bag and placed in the household rubbish.

 Try to leave 10-15 minutes before applying a new sheath as the skin may be waterlogged.
 If this is not possible blot dry with kitchen paper/toilet roll.

 There is a wide choice of urine leg and drainage bags to use with your sheath.
 Your nurse will be able to advise and help you make an informed choice.

 How to fit a catheter leg bag

 Open the pack and remove the dust cap from the inlet tube of the drainage bag.
 Insert the tip of the drainage bag into the sheath outlet.
 Ensure that the tip is pushed in securely.

 NB: Some drainage bag inlet tubes are adjustable and can be trimmed to length, a spare connector is provided with this type of bag.